Stimulants to Treat Narcolepsy

 - Adderall (mixed amphetamine salts)

-In the United States, Provigil and Nuvigil (modafinil and armodafinil) are usually prescribed first because it is less addictive and has fewer side effects than older stimulants.
+In the United States, Provigil and Nuvigil (modafinil and armodafinil) are usually prescribed first because they are less addictive and have fewer side effects than older stimulants.
 However, these drugs do not work for everyone, and the older drugs may still offer a good option for those people.3

 What are the possible side effects of Provigil and Nuvigil?